twiddlingbits/twr-wasm/docs/examples/examples-balls.md

 * Using the tiny-wasm-runtime draw 2D APIs that match Javascript Canvas APIs.
 * A C++ wrapper for the JavaScript Canvas class

+This example does not use libc++, which results in smaller code size.
+For an example that uses libc++ see [tests-libcxx](examples-libcxx.md).

  <img src="../../img/readme-img-balls.png" width="500">